Delhi BJP protest at DJB headquarters over 'shortage' of drinking water | Law-Order

 The Delhi BJP, led by its chief Virendra Sachdeva, held a protest at the Jal Board headquarters on Saturday over a ''shortage'' of drinking water in the city.

-Many of them held placards with messages in Hindi demanding ''clean water or resignation'' as they protested at the 'Varunalaya', the headquarters of the Delhi Jal Board.
+Many of them held placards with messages in Hindi demanding ''clean water or resignation'' as they staged their stir at the 'Varunalaya', the headquarters of the Delhi Jal Board.

-Various other senior BJP leaders such as Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri and Kuljeet Singh Chahal also joined in the stir.
+Various other senior BJP leaders such as Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri and Kuljeet Singh Chahal also joined in.

 ''Today, at the Delhi Jal Board headquarters, a protest was held against the Kejriwal government regarding the shortage of drinking water in Delhi,'' Sachdeva tweeted with pictures from the protest site.